Taipei Assassins: Founding

-Support player "MiSTakE" met top laner "Stanley" while playing in the League of Legends ranked solo queue ladder.
+Support player "MiSTakE" met top laner "Stanley" while playing in the League of Legends.
 Shortly after connecting, their mutual friend "colalin" introduced them to "NeXAbc" and former Counter Logic Gaming player "Lilballz".
 Together with mid laner "A8000", they formed their team, For The Win (FTW), with MiSTakE as team captain.

 FTW's first event was Garena's G1 esports competition.
 At the tournament, FTW took first place ahead of 150 other teams to qualify for the 2011 World Cyber Games.
 At the 2011 World Cyber Games, FTW could not make it through the group stage as they finished third in their group with a 2–2 record.
 FTW defeated Team Jantelaget and Orange eSports and lost to NaJin e-mFire and Millenium.
 Mid laner A8000 left the team after the event.

 Despite being eliminated early on in the 2011 World Cyber Games, video game developer Garena took notice of the team's strong performance and offered to become the team's official sponsor.
 On 9 March 2012, Garena acquired FTW's roster and rebranded them as the Taipei Assassins.